 Grant Recipients for 2024

-The following six projects have been awarded funding for 2024:
+The following six projects have been awarded funding in 2024, for projects to be held in 2024 and early 2025:

-- Arunima Datta (University of North Texas) for ‘(Re)Visioning London through “Black” Dialogues’
+- Arunima Datta (University of North Texas) for ‘Inter-community Dialogues in Britain’

 - Helen Glew (University of Westminster) for ‘Pat Thane: Reflections on History, Policy and Action’